 Read More About Past Siderman Fellows

 After he graduated, he spent a year working for the federal prosecutor’s office, in charge of the investigations of the crimes committed by the last military dictatorship in his province.
-Then he left Tucumán to join the Brazil´s Office of the Center for Justice and International Law, where he deepened his knowledge in the economic, social and cultural rights’ field.
-Back in Argentina he began working as a legal advisor in the public health sector.
-First he did it at a Federal level (in Buenos Aires city), and since 2012 he has been working for the Public Health Ministry in Tucumán.
-Additionally, he teaches at National University of Tucumán Social Work School.
+Then he left Tucumán to join Brazil's Office of the Center for Justice and International Law, where he deepened his knowledge in the economic, social, and cultural rights field.
+Back in Argentina, he began working as a legal advisor in the public health sector.
+First, he did it at a Federal level (in Buenos Aires city), and since 2012 he has been working for the Public Health Ministry in Tucumán.
+Additionally, he teaches at the National University of Tucumán Social Work School.

 “It was a decisive moment in my career to start working for ANDHES, an organization that serves the northwest region of Argentina, and it was meaningful because it provided me with a different approach to law.
 I got to view human rights work there from a social perspective.”

 Lopez is most interested in social aspects of Human Rights, especially regarding issues related to poverty and social inequality.
 He points out that “Tucumán is situated in one of the most neglected regions of the country, a context that has boosted my conviction about the need to generate changes pursuing a more inclusive and democratic society.”